 For the most part, last week’s great redistricting earthquake threw a number of lawmakers into the same state legislative districts.
 But rather than spurring primary fights, at least some incumbents are making plans to move.

 Such was the case with Sen. Jane Cunningham, a Chesterfield Republican who was drawn into the same district with Sen. John Lamping (R-Ladue).
-But instead of a confrontation, Cunningham instead will run in the nearby 27th District, which features parts of western St. Louis County and northern Jefferson County.
+But instead of a confrontation,

 As House Majority Leader Tim Jones (R-Eureka), noted in the St. Louis Beacon article I co-wrote with Jo Mannies, it may be easy to resolve conflicts in urban and suburban areas throughout the state.
 That’s because districts are fairly close to each other, and state statutes allow candidates time before they have to move.